 Simulates the publisher disconnecting from the server, either in the normal way by sending a Disconnect message, or unexpectedly.

-The connection is established directly to the broker, so you do not need to use set up a WebSocket server for this.
+The connection is established directly to the broker, so you do not need to use a WebSocket server for this.

-For more information about configuring SoapUI NG tests for MQTT, see the MQTT Testing Tutorial.
+For more information about configuring SoapUI tests for MQTT, see the MQTT Testing Tutorial.

-To see how your MQTT broker performs under heavy load, you create a load test for it in LoadUI NG.
-You first create an MQTT test case in SoapUI NG, and then create a load test that simulates this test case with dozens and hundreds of virtual users running on a locally or remote machines.
-See the LoadUI NG tutorial.
+To see how your MQTT broker performs under a heavy load, you create a load test for it in LoadUI.
+You first create an MQTT test case in SoapUI, and then create a load test that simulates this test case with dozens and hundreds of virtual users running locally or on a remote machine.
+See the LoadUI tutorial.